A solid strategy is needed to get the most out of Pinterest

 Keywords are Key

-As you might already know, keywords play a big role on Pinterest.
+As you might already know, keywords play a significant role on Pinterest.
 Keep in mind that Pinterest has an algorithm in place when it comes to both the home page as well as well as searches.
 The better your pins perform, the higher they will show in results.
 Use keywords in your pins just as you would use on your blog or website.

 Make sure your website has a Pinterest social media button so that users can easily find your Pinterest page if they are looking for it.

-The only way to truly know if what you are doing is working is by measuring clicks and engagement.
+The only way to honestly know if what you are doing is working is by measuring clicks and engagement.
 Take a look at how your pins are performing, both on Pinterest Analytics and Google Analytics.
 Repeat what works well and adjust the strategy as needed.

 Use this checklist to take your hotel's Pinterest strategy to the next level!